henriquepinz/Data-Cleaning-SQL/README.md

-# sql_project
+# Data Cleaning with SQL.
-Portfolio project about data cleaning using SQL.
+This is a portfolio project about cleaning a public dataset about layoffs around the world using SQL.